Some tips on learning how to pronounce foreign languages and on improving your listening comprehsion.

 With your ears tuned to the sounds and rythmns of your L2, you'll find learning how to pronounce the language less difficult.

-Alternatively or additionally you could try finding a native speaker to help you with pronunciation.
+You could try finding a native speaker to help you with pronunciation.
 Ask them to speak slowly and to enunciate each word clearly.
 Then try to mimic them.
 Pay attention to the shapes their lips make, and also to their posture and any gestures they make.

-Learning a bit about phonetics and phonology will enable you to pronounce your L2 better.
+Learning about phonetics and phonology will enable you to pronounce your L2 better.
 A good way to start is to learn the International Phonetic Alphabet (IPA), which can be used to represent all the phonemes of human speech and is therefore a reliable guide to pronunciation.

 If you take the time to familiarise yourself with the IPA symbols, the phonemes they represent and how to pronounce them, you'll find this knowledge invaluable in your language learning.
 Particularly because the IPA is used to indicate pronunciation in some dictionaries and language textbooks.